wefindx/metadrive/README.md

 # Metadrive

+The package that introduces simple generic interfaces to the objects within web APIs, allowing for generation (searching), and management of items on the web systems.

 The drivers shall define clients for [metaform](https://pypi.org/project/metaform/).

 `$ harvest <resource>`

-The package that introduces simple generic interfaces to the objects within web APIs, allowing for generation (searching), and management of items on the web systems.
+The first command allows to crawl custom source.

+`$ provide`
+The second command serves the API to the APIs and data.

+Use `pip install --editable .` to preview changes to the commands.

 # TODO